Integrated Pest Management in Singapore

 1. Inspection - Detailed survey of your premises, including above false ceilings, between cracks and crevices, underneath piping and sinks of laboratories, in drains surrounding your premises, and in rooftop gardens.
 Inspection of certain insects such as bed bugs might require the use of a detection dog.

-1. Evaluation - After treatment, the pest manager should give a proper evaluation, reporting if the desired outcomes were achieved, and suggestions of improvement of both eradication and preventive measures.
+5. Evaluation - After treatment, the pest management expert should give a proper evaluation, reporting if the desired outcomes were achieved, and suggestions of improvement of both eradication and preventive measures.
 Over time, the relevance of the treatment method to the premises has to be reviewed and adjusted accordingly.

 As a whole, IPM focuses on solving the issue at its source and is preventive, rather than conventional pest control methods that are reactive.
 It is science-driven while minimising adverse impacts on the environment.